capnganj/Psilocybe-Azurescens/README.md

-# fxhash-CensoredMushrooms
+# fxhash-HatchedMushrooms
-These psychedelic fungi have been censored on @fxhash
+These psychedelic fungi have been hatched out on @fxhash